 Let’s say the annual CTC of an employee is ₹10,00,000.
 Here’s a sample CTC breakup:

-After statutory payroll deductions like PF, taxes, and other allowances, the in-hand salary would be considerably lower than the total CTC.
+Once all such statutory payroll deduction, including PF, taxes, and other allowances, are deducted, the in-hand salary would be a good deal less than the total CTC.
 This showcases the importance of breaking down the CTC breakup format for better understanding during the payroll deduction process.

 Common Challenges and Solutions in Managing CTC Structures